rubinius/rubinius-book/manuscript/preface.md

 > Nothing pleases people more than to go on thinking what they have always thought, and at the same time imagine that they are thinking something new and daring; it combines the advantage of security with the delight of adventure &mdash; TS Eliot

 Nothing in this book is really new.
 No silver bullets that will make you wildly rich, world famous, or powerful as presidents.
-My hope is to change your view of programming.
+Instead, my hope is to change your view of programming.

-I want to change two things about how we typically view programming.
+I want to change two things about how we view programming.
 First, programming is *too special*.
 Far too many people are excluded from programming.
 I want to make programming *mundane*.
 Second, programming is *too limited*.
-We have extremely crude and primitive tools for programming.
-Even worse, much of the conventional knowledge about programming is just wrong.
+We have extremely crude tools for programming.
 I want to make programming a *powerful* tool broadly used to solve problems.

+Even worse, much of the conventional knowledge about programming is just wrong.
 The false fables of programming are the most disturbing.

 I've heard all of these: register virtual machines are faster than stack machines; optimizing compilers can't beat hand-tuned assembly language; garbage collection is way more costly than manual memory management; static typing makes programs safer than dynamic typing, reference counting garbage collectors aren't as good as tracing collectors; tracing JITs are better than method JITs; dynamically typed languages are slow; functional programming is better for concurrency than object-oriented programming; mutable state makes concurrency hard; event-oriented programs can handle more connections than programs using threads.